 Planning a family trip to New Zealand and wondering where to stay?
 There are many top quality holiday parks which offer a range of accommodation to suit travellers’ needs, from campervan and tent sites to motel rooms, scattered around the country.

-Grab your hire vehicle from Drive Now and explore the country, while staying at some of these holiday parks:
+Grab your Camper and explore the country, while staying at some of these holiday parks:

 Seal Colony TOP 10 Holiday Park